milvue/pacsor/README.md

 > The configuration file defined in `LOAD_CONFIG_AT_INIT` has highest priority than the configuration defined in the `.env` file

 **HTML messages**:
-The report section within the HL7 message support the HTML encoding.
+The report section within the HL7 message support the HTML encoding having formatting with no indents.
 The procedure is as follows:

 1. **Set `HL7_TCR_OUT_FORMAT`**, set the environment variable in `.env` file to `HTML`
 2. **Retrieve the HTML report**, once the user received back the HL7 message it will contain the HTML message in the report section `CRHTML`